LPN Career Opportunities in Pennsylvania & New Jersey

 Do you have a passion for providing care to others?
 Would you like a career that allows you to work closely with physicians, registered nurses, and other healthcare professionals?
-If so, becoming a Licensed Practical Nurse (LPN) could be the path for you.
-Demand for LPNs continues to grow steadily across the United States, and training for this career can prepare you for a bright future.
+If so, becoming a Practical Nurse (PN) could be the path for you.
+Demand for PNs continues to grow steadily across the United States, and training for this career can prepare you for a bright future.

-Whether you’re new to the field of healthcare or looking for a change of pace, Prism Career Institute’s LPN training programs in Philadelphia, Pennsylvania, Egg Harbor Township, New Jersey, and Cherry Hill, NJ can open a host of LPN career options.
+Whether you’re new to the field of healthcare or looking for a change of pace, Prism Career Institute’s practical nursing program in Philadelphia, PA, Egg Harbor Township, NJ, and Cherry Hill, NJ, can open a host of practical nursing career options.
 Here, we take a closer look at the settings our students often work in after graduation.

 LPNs are in high demand across a wide spectrum of employment opportunities, including workplaces you may not have considered.
-Upon completing our Practical Nursing programs and earning their license, LPNs may find themselves in any of the following healthcare settings:
+Upon completing our practical nursing program and earning their license, LPNs may find themselves in any of the following healthcare settings:

 Hospitals and Private Clinics